PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 The new cyber-urban environment is a Metaverse where contemporary urban people create a new era of cyber-urban life in a way that unlocks the capacity of our societies to discover and implement new ideas and new rules.<br>
 But it’s time to begin.
 It’s time to build!

-## 🛠 A blueprint for Urbanization
+## 🛠 Autonomous Metaverse Cities

-#### The purpose of the  Fractional city is to create a  unique transformative economic and social reform blueprint that is opening a region up to the world.
+#### The purpose of the DDRL is to create a  unique transformative economic and social reform blueprint that is opening a region up to the world.
 Fractional city is a stack of three superimposed layers that are governed from within the metaverse:
 Regulation Framework
 Fractional cities have their own commercial code, regulation-making and administrative capacities